Blogs

 Ecosystem Relationships

-Merchant risk assessments must now include an ecosystem section mapping other storefronts and domains operated by the same entity or people.
+Merchant risk assessments now often include an ecosystem section mapping storefronts and domains operated by the same entity.

 Enforcement and Penalties

-Mastercard enforces BRAM rules through its compliance programs:
+Mastercard enforces BRAM rules through systematic compliance programs.

 Preparing for January 1, 2026

-1. Assess Current Capabilities: Evaluate whether your current monitoring processes meet the new requirements, particularly for pre-transaction scans and gated content access.
+1. Assess Current Capabilities: Evaluate if current processes meet the requirements for pre-transaction scans and gated content.

-2. MMSP Approval Status: Confirm your MMSP approval status or identify an approved third-party provider.
+2. Verify MMSP Status: Confirm internal approval status or secure an approved third-party provider.

-3. Data Collection Process: Update merchant onboarding forms to capture all required fields (legal names, DBAs, URLs, ecosystem relationships).
+3. Update Data Collection: Modify onboarding forms to capture all required ecosystem data.

 How Ballerine Supports MMSP Compliance